smashingboxes/taperole/README.md

 You can specify a port using the `ansible_ssh_port` in your hosts inventory file.

 3. Update `tape_vars.yml` with information to a rails app you want to deploy
-4. `tape ansible everything -l vagrant`
+4. `tape ansible provision -l vagrant`

 ### With Docker
 1. Setup your machine to work with Docker.
 We recommend [Docker Machine](https://docs.docker.com/machine/)